quat1024/garden/garden/index.md

 # garden

 Hi, welcome to my brain.
-I [post my notes publicly](garden) because it's either this, or they rot forever on my hard drive.
+I [post my notes publicly](garden) because it's either this or they rot forever on my hard drive.

 Here is what I'm [thinking about right now](/now/index).